opencv/opencv/samples/clojure/simple-sample/README.md

 "bar"
 ```

-When ran from the a the home directory of a lein based project, the
+When ran from the home directory of a lein based project, the `lein
-`lein repl` task automatically loads all the project dependencies.
-So
+repl` task automatically loads all the project dependencies.
+So we
-we should be able to interact with the OpenCV libs by just importing
+should be able to interact with the OpenCV libs by just referencing
-the corresponding java packages (namespaces in Clojure parlance).
+the corresponding java packages (mapped to Clojure namespaces).

 ```clj
 user=> (org.opencv.core.Point.
 0 0)